• Recipes

 • Next, add rinsed broccoli florets and radish to the insert.
 Add salt and turmeric.
 Mix until combined.
 Add 1/4 cup of water to the saag.

 • Turn the Instant Pot off.
 Place the lid on the Instant Pot.
-Set the steam release handle to the ‘sealing’ position and select ‘Manual or pressure cook button’ and cook the Sarson ka saag for 5 minutes on HIGH.
+Set the steam release handle to the ‘sealing’ position, select ‘Manual or pressure cook button’ and cook the Sarson ka saag for 5 minutes on HIGH.

-• Add blanched leafy greens to the insert.
+Add blanched leafy greens to the insert.
 Stir well to combine.
 Now, press the ‘Saute mode’ and turn on the Instant Pot.
 Adjust the temperature to the ‘low’ setting.
 Allow the saag to simmer for another 3-4 minutes.
-Stir in coriander powder, garam masala powder, and mix until combined.
+Stir in coriander powder, and garam masala powder and mix until combined.

-• In a separate pan, heat 1.5 tablespoon ghee.
+• In a separate pan, heat 1.5 tablespoons of ghee.
 Add Makki ka atta to the pan.

-• Serve warm sarson ka saag with a dollop of homemade butter alongside Makki ki roti and ghee.
+• For a wholesome meal, serve warm sarson ka saag with a dollop of homemade butter alongside Makki ki roti and ghee.
+It will nourish the body with all the vital nutrients it requires for the winter.

 SARSON KA SAAG IN PRESSURE COOKER